ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

    try:
        import matplotlib
    except ImportError:  # pragma: no cover
-       raise ImportError("Please install matplotlib to use this feature")
+       raise ImportError("Install matplotlib to use this feature.")

 .. note::
    You should only avoid coverage of parts of your library where you cannot